Bruce Highway: Development of the M1

-With the completion of Section C of the Bruce Highway – Cooroy to Curra upgrade project (Traveston to Woondum) in February 2018 the M1 has now been extended to Kybong, 10 km south of Gympie.
-The Bruce Highway from Kybong to Gympie remains signed as A1.
-Section D of the project (Woondum to Curra, including a bypass of Gympie) will, when completed in 2024, become the next stage of the M1.
+With the completion of Section D of the Bruce Highway – Cooroy to Curra upgrade project (Woondum to Curra) in October 2024 the M1 has now been extended to Curra, 14 km north of Gympie.
+The Bruce Highway from Curra onwards remains signed as A1.

-While the references use Woondum as a designator for sections of the project the new intersection that marks the end of the M1 is wholly within the locality of Kybong, although bordered on two sides by Woondum.
+Further extensions are currently not funded by the federal government excluding the Tiaro Bypass, which will be built to motorway standard and will start construction in mid-2027.

 History

 Remnants of early roads to the north of Brisbane

 Roads to the north of Brisbane in the early days of settlement were constrained by the need to use reliable low level crossings of rivers and creeks well upstream from the coast.

 South Pine Road runs from Enoggera Road at Alderley through Everton Park to Everton Hills, crossing Kedron Brook.

 Bunya Road runs from South Pine Road at Everton Hills to Eatons Crossing Road at Draper, after crossing the South Pine River at Drapers Crossing (a fordable crossing).

 Old Northern Road runs from South Pine Road at Everton Park to another South Pine Road at Albany Creek.
 Eatons Crossing Road runs from this road (north of the South Pine River) to Draper.
 This South Pine Road continues north over the South Pine River via Cash's Crossing and thence to Gympie Road at Strathpine.

 Old North Road links this South Pine Road at Brendale to Youngs Crossing Road at Bray Park.
 Youngs Crossing Road continues to Dayboro Road at Petrie after crossing the North Pine River.

 Further upstream, Whiteside Road (now submerged by Lake Samsonvale) provided a fordable crossing at Quinn's Crossing when water level was too high at Youngs Crossing.

 Further north, another segment of Old North Road starts at Caboolture River Road in Upper Caboolture, crosses the Caboolture River at Zillmans Crossing and proceeds to Wamuran.

 Early roads from the North Pine River crossing to the Caboolture River crossing may have included parts of: